GarettSoftware/logseg/README.md

 # Logseg

-Multiprocessing focused Python logger with easy-to-use log file segmentation for a better multiprocessing logging experience.
+A Multiprocessing focused Python logger with easy-to-use log file segmentation for a better multiprocessing logging experience.